 After tucking into a cheese pizza in the bar, I returned to my room and changed into my running gear and completed some last-minute kit checks.
 At 8:45pm, my parents and I left the hotel and walked to the pick-up point at Inverness Sports Centre.
 In hindsight, the 1.5 mile walk from the hotel probably wasn't the smartest idea, but at the time it never crossed my mind to ask for a lift.
 When the bus arrived, I made my way to the back, looking for a seat that would give me maximum leg room.
 I sat, pulled my buff over my eyes, and lay back, ready to nod off.
-Unfortunately, I spent the next the current COVID spike and various other starting point, preceded by one last dash to the toiwe kept chat to a minimum.
-We followed the canal torch of another runner in front of me confirming that I wasn't lost.
+Unfortunately, I spent the next the current COVID spike and various other injuries, this had gradually great news for anyone starting point, preceded by one last dash to the toiset up my watch before Bill announced, "One minute we kept chat to a minimum.
+We followed the canal before heading off-road through a forest trail, which route was mostly single track, and our group began torch of another runner in front of me confirming that I wasn't lost.
 I was keeping an easy pace of around a 10-minute mile, and although I was feeling good, I was looking forward to reaching CP1, for no other reason than to tick it off the list.
 By the time I reached it, around 2:40am, the sky was getting lighter, and by 4:00am I was able to switch off my head torch.